1. Fall River Road to St. Mary's Alice Glacier

 4. Rim Rock Drive Through Colorado National Monument

 Take I-70 west to Grand Junction, exit 31 (Horizon Drive).
 Follow signs through Grand Junction to the monument's east entrance.

 Colorado's Grand Valley feels like cowboy country.
 As you drive along Rim Rock Drive in Colorado National Monument, you'll wish you were trotting along atop your horse, tipping back your Stetson as you peer out at the sunset-colored plateaus, canyons and arches.
 The drive is a well-maintained 23-mile paved road traversing the monument.
 You'll want to get out of the car to enjoy the crisp fall air and to snap some photos of the red-and purple-streaked, water-sculpted cliff walls, whimsically arranged rock formations and sky-high mesas.
-2011 marks the monument's centennial anniversary, and as one element of the celebration, a statue of John Otto will be unveiled in nearby Fruita.
+2011 marked the monument's centennial anniversary, and as one element of the celebration, a statue of John Otto was unveiled in nearby Fruita.
 As the monument's first park ranger, Otto was so devoted to the area that he was described in news accounts as the "Hermit of Monument Canyon."